Optimal foraging theory: Different feeding systems and classes of predators

-The optimal diet model
+Optimal diet model

 One classical version of the optimal foraging theory is the optimal diet model, which is also known as the prey choice model or the contingency model.
 In this model, the predator encounters different prey items and decides whether to eat what it has or search for a more profitable prey item.
 The model predicts that foragers should ignore low profitability prey items when more profitable items are present and abundant.

 The profitability of a prey item is dependent on several ecological variables.
 E is the amount of energy (calories) that a prey item provides the predator.
 Handling time (h) is the amount of time it takes the predator to handle the food, beginning from the time the predator finds the prey item to the time the prey item is eaten.
 The profitability of a prey item is then defined as E/h.
 Additionally, search time (S) is the amount of time it takes the predator to find a prey item and is dependent on the abundance of the food and the ease of locating it.
 In this model, the currency is energy intake per unit time and the constraints include the actual values of E, h, and S, as well as the fact that prey items are encountered sequentially.